mb64/KATch2/README.md

   - These are desugared into sequences of individual bit operations
   - The range `[start..end)` is half-open (excludes end)
   - All literal formats are converted to little-endian bit vectors

-## Web UI

-KATch2 includes a self-contained web UI for interactive NetKAT analysis.
-See `ui/` directory:

-- **Deploy**: Copy `ui/katch2ui/` to your website
-- **Use**: `<script type="module" src="katch2ui/katch2-editor.js"></script>`
-- **Write**: `<netkat>x0 := 0; x1 := 1</netkat>`

-For complete documentation, see [`ui/README.md`](ui/README.md).

-## Future

-Immediate TODOs:
-1. Improve the UI
-2. Implement pruning
-3. Implement a parser for the katch1 fuzz tests (https://github.com/cornell-netlab/KATch/blob/master/nkpl/tests/fuzz100k.nkpl)
-4. Better comment the code & improve the code in general
-5. Add info to the UI about the syntax, what the SPP figures mean, what the automaton states/transitions/epsilons mean.

-### Later

-Other interesting operations to support:
-1. The Phi function that removes dups (which is no-trivial in combination with the extended boolean operators, since you can't just push Phi inside them)
-2. A projection operator that removes certain packet fields from traces.
-For example, if you are only interested in the paths, you could project out only the switch field and remove other fields
-3. An un-projection operator that materializes the automaton state as an explicit field in the packet, representing a netkat program as a single SPP.
-4. Pruning a netkat automaton to distill the SPPs to the minimum, removing "dead" elements of SPPs, such that you have the property that any packet pair in any internal SPP always appears in some guarded string of the entire automaton.
-This generalizes checking whether an automaton is empty (a semantically empty automaton would distill down to nothing)
-5. LTL/stackat/probabilities/transducers/etc

 ## License